Tips for unmasking fraud in the NDIS

 • Some service providers are not what they seem and recognising the signs of fraud can help you to uncover untrustworthy providers

-• Look out for charges for services that weren’t delivered, fake documents and invoices, and misleading information
+• Look out for charges for services that weren’t delivered, fake documents and invoices or misleading information

 Learning how to spot fraud through dodgy activity can give you the peace of mind that your providers legitimately deliver disability services.